 The thermostats on some solar attic fan models are preset at 80 degrees Fahrenheit (For eg: Remington products).
 If the attic temperature falls below this, the fans will not run.
 If you want the fan to run even below this temperature, then the best option is to bypass the thermostat.

 The fault could be with the solar panels as well.
 The solar panels can become faulty due to many reasons, including cracks, debris like leaves or bird poop blocking the light from reaching the panels, bad quality material, and age.
-The issue also can be solar panels not be getting enough sunlight, or the wires connected to them could be loose.
-Worst case is the solar panels become faulty, as you will need to replace them.
-This can be really hard if your attic fan is roof mounted.
+The issue also can be solar panels not getting enough sunlight, or the wires connected to them could be loose.
+The worst case is the solar panels become faulty, as you will need to replace them.
+This can be really hard if your attic fan is roof-mounted.
 These fans come with solar panels fixed on the domes, so it is difficult to replace them.